 - Toward Becoming Beloved Community (Province VII): Support for creative multi-diocese Province VII antiracism project, including the Dioceses of Arkansas, Dallas, Rio Grande, Texas, and West Missouri. $17,000

-Named for Mary Louise Constable
+Named for Marie Louise Constable

-The Constable Grants were named for Mary Louise Constable, who was a visionary philanthropist.
+The Constable Grants were named for Marie Louise Constable, who was a visionary philanthropist.
 In 1935, in the midst of the economic catastrophe known as the Great Depression, Constable made a monetary gift to the Episcopal Church to establish the Constable Fund.
 Her desire and intent to add periodically to the fund during her lifetime was realized and culminated with a very generous final gift at the time of her death in 1951.
 The language of Constable’s will states that the fund exists “in perpetuity … to apply the net income for the purposes of the Society, preferably for the work in religious education not provided for within the Society’s budget.